Sequential Monte Carlo for Sampling Balanced and Compact Redistricting Plans: Introduction

 The proposed algorithm proceeds by splitting off one district at a time, building up the redistricting plan piece by piece (see Figure~\ref{fig:seq-overview} for an illustration).
 Each split is accomplished by drawing a spanning tree and removing one edge, which splits the spanning tree in two.
-We also extend the SMC algorithm so that it preserves administrative boundaries and certain geographical areas as much as possible, which is another common constraint considered in many real-world redistricting cases.
-An open-source software package is available for implementing the proposed algorithm \citep{fifi:etal:20d}.
+We also extend the SMC algorithm so that it preserves administrative boundaries and certain geographical areas as much as possible, which is another common constraint considered in many real-world redistricting cases. \if\blind0 An open-source software package, \texttt{redist}, is available for implementing the proposed algorithm \citep{redist}.\fi

+The SMC algorithm is not without limitations.
+Like existing MCMC approaches, the SMC algorithm only guarantees convergence to the target distribution as the sample size approaches infinity.
+Additionally, because the SMC algorithm involves repeated resampling, with a finite number of samples it can suffer from particle system collapse \citep{liu2001}, significantly increasing sampling variability.
+Thus, it is important to understand the limitations of the proposed algorithm in finite samples, especially when dealing with large maps and many districts.
+In Section~\ref{subsubsec:diag}, we provide a set of diagnostics which can be used in practice to help identify if more samples are needed to reach convergence or if the constraints imposed by an analyst are too strong.

-In Section~\ref{sec:fl50}, we validate the SMC algorithm using a 50-precinct map, for which all potential redistricting plans can be enumerated \citep{fifield2020enum}.
-We demonstrate that the proposed algorithm samples accurately from a range of target distributions on these plans.
-Section~\ref{sec:pa-study} applies the SMC algorithm to the 2011 Pennsylvania congressional redistricting, which was subject to a 2017 court challenge, and compares its performance on this problem with the existing approaches.
-We find that the proposed SMC algorithm is roughly 40 times more efficient in sampling than a state-of-the-art MCMC algorithm applied to the same problem.
+In Section~\ref{sec:validation}, we validate the SMC algorithm using a small map for which all potential redistricting plans can be enumerated \citep{fifield2020enum}.
+We demonstrate that the proposed algorithm samples accurately from a realistic target distribution, and that our proposed diagnostics are a good proxy for total sampling error, which is generally unobservable.
+Section~\ref{sec:pa-study} applies the SMC algorithm to the 2011 Pennsylvania congressional redistricting, and also compares its performance on this problem with an MCMC algorithm with the same transition kernel as the proposed SMC algorithm.
+We find that the SMC algorithm samples more efficiently than the MCMC approach.
 Section~\ref{sec:conclusion} concludes and discusses directions for future work.
-We now introduce the Pennsylvania case, which serves as our motivating empirical application.